Lt. Governor Mark Robinson on Protecting Voting Rights

 I think the one thing that we always got out of sports that nobody ever factored in was we unite people with sports.

-You know, you have people of all backgrounds coming together, cheering on the exact same team and and doing it with the same passion.
+You know, you have people of all backgrounds coming together, cheering on the exact same team and doing it with the same passion.

-But if you somebody like LeBron James, that is, you know, idolized by so many for his incredible gifts and talents, right?
+But if you, somebody like LeBron James, that is, you know, idolized by so many for his incredible gifts and talents, right?

 I think the fans of LeBron James would rally around it rather than make it in the divisive way.

-What nobody listens to me, Chris.
+But nobody listens to me, Chris.

-Gotta run though, Chris.
+Got a run though, Chris.

 Thank you.

-800 941 Sean, our number.
+800-941 Sean, our number.

-We got a great Hannity tonight, 9 Eastern on the Fox News Channel.
+We got a great Hannity tonight, 9 Eastern on the Fox News channel.

-Leo 2.0 Terrell, Candace Owens join us tonight.
+Leo 2.0 Terrell Candace Owens join us tonight.

 The outrageous media coverage, how corrupt it is, especially with the police, Joe Concha and Miranda Devine.